 Or maybe you strive to learn something new every year, and are in the habit of learning…

 However long, or short, a time it is since you last learned something, it is likely you will find learning homeopathy something quite different.
 It isn’t something which can by learnt by reading a book, watching YouTube videos or completing a few hours of automated online questionnaires.
 Homeopathy is a combination of science and skill.
-It is one of the reasons why it can be so challenging to research, as there are many different factors which influence an outcome, not least of which are the homeopath and the recipient.
+It is one of the reasons why it can be so challenging to research, as there are many different factors which influence an outcome, not least of which are the homeopath and the client/patient.

 It seems obvious that you want to learn homeopathy from a good education provider, but what exactly is a “good” provider?